ndphillips/FFTrees/README.md

 ```

 Let’s create a fast-and-frugal tree predicting heart disease status
-(*Healthy* vs. *Diseased*) based on a `heart.train` dataset, and test it
+(*Healthy* vs. *Diseased*) based on the `heartdisease` dataset.
-on `heart.test` a testing dataset.

 ### Using data

-Here are the first new rows and columns of our datasets.
-The key column
+The `heartdisease` data provides medical information for 303 patients
+that were tested for heart disease.
+The full data were split into two
+subsets: A `heart.train` dataset for fitting decision trees, and
+`heart.test` dataset for a testing the resulting trees.

-is `diagnosis`, a logical column (either `TRUE` or `FALSE`) which
+The criterion variable is `diagnosis`, a logical column (either `TRUE`
-indicate the true state for each patient (i.e., whether or not they
+or `FALSE`) which indicate the true state for each patient (i.e.,
-suffer from heart disease).
+whether or not they suffer from heart disease).

+Here are the first rows and columns of both subsets of the
+`heartdisease` data:

-Here is `heart.train` (the training / fitting dataset) which contains
+-   `heart.train` (the training / fitting dataset) contains the data
-data from 150 patients:
+    from 150 patients:

 ``` r
 heart.train